Kurt-Blair/Library/README.md

 Year

-To apply late fees a method called getLateFees was created to take the number of late days as an input and gives the rental cost which differs based on the type of the item:
+To apply late fees a method called getLateFees was created to take the number of late days as input and output the rental cost which differs based on the type of the item:

 Device: fee= $2/day + %10 of rental cost